alex-faustino/rl-sandbox/project/allana2/vime/README.md

 # Proposed Contribution
 The term ![equation](https://latex.codecogs.com/gif.latex?\eta) is a hyperparameter of the VIME algorithm.
 My project will involve replacing intrinsic reward with the Entropic Value at Risk (EVaR).
 In using EVaR, we choose ![equation](https://latex.codecogs.com/gif.latex?\eta) as the optimization parameter.
 In-so-doing, we achieve an uppder bound to the original intrinsic reward expression for the same value of ![equation](https://latex.codecogs.com/gif.latex?\eta).
 Moreover, we also gain positive homogeneity and tranlsation invariance with respect to the reward model.
 As a result, the expected performance of the algorithm is expected to be more robust to the designer changing the rewards in the environment by the same linear transformation.

-# Setup
-Requires the use of Python 2.7 as well as the Mujoco license.
-You need to download the Python 2 version of the rllab github repo and install that instead of the rllab github repo.
-You may need to move files to run from initialization and you will almost certainly have to work around package dependencies that have since changed the SPELLING of some operations.
-It can be frustrating.